 When it comes to comparing Canada to the UK, the cost of living is more similar than you might think.
 Housing will be your greatest outgoing and can be incredibly pricey, so choose carefully where you want to live.
 If you are in a modern apartment block (condo) where heating is included, that is one less thing to think about when it comes to bills.
 With high grocery bills and housing, your monthly costs will be a bit higher than at home, but some might say the slightly higher cost of living is well worth the amazing lifestyle you can enjoy in Canada.

 We hope you’ve found this cost of living comparison useful.
 For more information on living in Canada as an expat, check out more of our Canada expat guides.

 Have a question?
 Join our Facebook group for help and advice from others who are also leaving the UK!

-You may also find our USA vs Canada comparison useful if you’re having trouble deciding which location is best suited for you.
+You may also find our Moving to Canada – Ultimate Guide useful if you’re having trouble deciding which location is best suited for you.
 It covers topics such as obtaining a Visa, healthcare, education and more.